charleskoffler/clprolf-public/README.md

 - `@ClWorker` (or `[ClWorker]`): technical or infrastructure classes
 - `@ClDraft` (or `[ClDraft]`): temporarily undefined classes

+The framework helps adhere to the well-known SOLID principles.

 With the ArchUnit checker(for Java or C#), Clprolf rules can be verified automatically during tests and CI.

 ## Information